Taylor County Rents

 - If you rent is increasing, ask your landlord if it is possible to add someone to share in the rent expense.
 Most leases are explicit about guests or sublets - in a tight market it's unwise to commit lease violations that could jeopardize your leasehold.

 - Tenants will begin weighing the opportunity cost of buying.
 Forgive this tired, old real estate agent cliche, but now is a fabulous time to buy - not because of rates, but to hedge against climbing rent.
 Investors also feel this is a good time to buy, too.
-The graph of sales-price-per-foot compares Wylie ISD (green) to Abilene ISD (red) to the larger Metroplex market.
+Figure 8 provides sales-price-per-foot and compares Wylie ISD (green) to Abilene ISD (red) to the larger Metroplex market.
 AISD prices have increased from $128/sf to $132/sf - a 0.03% gain.
 In the context of overheated rents, this makes homeownership look better.
 If you are looking at this market as an investor, the same applies.
 If the mortgage looks steep relative to your current rent, be improvisational like the woman in my intro and find a few solid renters to help offset that mortgage.

 John Hill

-updated October 26 2025 9:31 am
+updated February 1, 2026 9:31 am